martin2844/ejs-blog/readme.txt

 EJS BLOG - Prototype
+This is an EJS Blog using Node, Express, EJS, Body-Parser and MongoDB/Mongoose.
+Really simple once you get a hang of the basic functionality

 0.1 - Basic Structure of the blog.
 Ejs templating for each post.
 You can compose a post accessing the /compose/ route.
     - Each post is saved as an object to the main allPost variable in the app.js file.